packagist/private-packagist-api-client/README.md

 The permissions available for a team are:
 - `canEditTeamPackages`: members of the team can edit and remove packages, assign package permissions (only applies to packages assigned to team).
 - `canAddPackages`: members of the team can add packages to organization; add, edit and remove credentials and mirrored third-party repositories.
-- `canCreateSubrepositories`: members of the team can create subrepositories.
+- `canCreateSuborganizations`: members of the team can create suborganizations.
 - `canViewVendorCustomers`: members of the team can view customers, their Composer information, their packages, and their install statistics.
 - `canManageVendorCustomers`: members of the team can create and delete customers, add and remove packages, update their settings, view Composer information and install statistics.